-Clarify with as much detail as possible – what’s expected of employees who remove or add items to inventory, whether it’s logging, scanning or something else entirely.
+Clarify with as much detail as possible what’s expected of employees who remove or add items to inventory, whether it’s logging, scanning, or something else entirely.
 Offer training sessions on demand and don’t forget to offer refresher courses occasionally, too.

 After all, what’s the point in investing in a modern inventory process if only a handful of employees are going to follow it?

-Here are some useful pointers (used successfully) by some of our customers for setting up and maintaining a clear process:
+Here are some useful pointers—used successfully by some of our customers—for setting up and maintaining a clear process:

-On the flip side, a disorganized or haphazard inventory also leads to wasteful over ordering.
+On the flip side, a disorganized or haphazard inventory also leads to wasteful over-ordering.
 Many small businesses erroneously think over ordering isn’t that big of a deal.
 After all, extra inventory can always be sold or used later, right?
 Well, not always and not really.

-While keeping an inventory updated is generally a team sport, the task still requires a coach (or a GM… or a captain) who ensures everything is running smoothly!
+While keeping inventory updated is generally a team sport, the task still requires a coach (or a GM… or a captain) who ensures everything is running smoothly!
 This leader doesn’t need to do all the heavy lifting herself, but she should practice what she preaches and inspire others to keep up the good work.
 You don’t need an inventory manager to succeed, but you absolutely need to identify a leader.

-This leader should be responsible for training new hires on how to follow inventory protocols.
+Establish an employee responsible for training new hires on how to follow inventory protocols.
 If you’re using software, this delegate can teach others how to use the app.
 They can also help decide what level of access a given employee might need.

 Sometimes, that’s a mistake that costs only a few dollars.
 Other times, expensive and expiring inventory is unnecessarily ordered, causing huge losses for a small business that cannot take the hit.

-To avoid such errors, insist on an always-up-to-date inventory that is manageable from portable platforms like smartphones and tablets.
+Insist on an always-up-to-date inventory that is manageable from portable platforms like smartphones and tablets.
 That way, accurate decisions can be made, whether from a trade show or your own sofa.